lingjie00/ericsson_mobility_report/README.md

-# ericsson_mobility_report
+# Ericsson Mobility Report
- The Ericsson Mobility Report Jun 2020
+## Based on The Ericsson Mobility Report Jun 2020

+We will be reproducing the graphs from The Ericsson Mobility Report Jun 2020, taken from https://www.ericsson.com/en/mobility-report/reports/june-2020/mobile-subscriptions-outlook